SS Benjamin Noble: Wreck

-The Duluth-bound Benjamin Noble entered Lake Superior on 25 April 1914 under command of Captain John Eisenhardt from Milwaukee, WI; the Noble was his first command.
+The Duluth-bound Benjamin Noble entered Lake Superior on April 25, 1914, under command of Captain John Eisenhardt from Milwaukee, WI; the Noble was his first command.
 Also bound for Duluth was the lumber steamer Norwalk, which trailed the Noble and eventually passed her on the 27th.
 That night, however, a fierce spring gale hit the lake.
 The Noble was apparently following the Norwalk until around 3am when both ships were near Knife Island.
 At that time a passing freighter, the Daniel J. Morrell, noticed the lights of one of the ships suddenly disappear.

 Had she been able to make anchor in the sheltered port of Duluth, the Benjamin Noble would have been saved.
-However, at a key moment in the storm, entry to the harbor was unnavigable after the obsolescent south pier torch light blew out.
+However, at a key moment in the storm, entry to the harbor was unnavigable after the obsolescent, kerosene-fueled south pier torch light blew out.
 Harbor laborer Stan Standen tried to reach the light to relight it, but was blown into the canal and lost.